-Our collections are diverse, including everything from a piece of moon rock to an original uniform worn in the first McDonalds franchise to open in New Zealand (Porirua, in case you were wondering).
+Our collections are diverse, including everything from a piece of moon rock to Rusty the last taxidermy Lion from the Zoo.
 With the development of Wellington Museum, we are working to ensure that as many of our collection items as possible are put on display.

 We are part of Experience Wellington, a registered charity and a Council Controlled Organisation established by Wellington City Council to develop and manage Wellington’s cultural and arts assets.
 It is a unique combination of visitor experiences that collaborate and draw upon each other’s strengths, skills and knowledge to deliver excellent visitor experiences that contribute to Wellington’s economy and to its liveability and reputation as a centre of excellence for arts, culture and creativity.

 Our visitor experiences are: Capital E, City Gallery Wellington, Wellington Museum, Space Place, Cable Car Museum and the Nairn Street Cottage.
 We also have a management agreement with the NZ Cricket Museum Trust to provide support to the New Zealand Cricket Museum.

 Formerly the Bond Store and Head Office for the Wellington Harbour Board, the Museum building was opened on the 24 March 1892.
 Wellington Museum is home to many precious objects that trace this region’s past, present and future.
 It is the only museum devoted to sharing this region’s stories, from the first adventurers, to the adventurous spirits that still call it home.
 Now the second oldest building on the Waterfront and a registered Category One Heritage New Zealand building, it is a priceless national treasure and one of the most architecturally significant heritage buildings in the country.